aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 In this section, we take a close look on the contracts constituting the plugin marketplace infrastructure.

-A plugin published on the Aragon Plugin Marketplace consist of
+A plugin published on the Marketplace consist of

-- the plugin implementation contract
+- the `Plugin` implementation contract
-- a setup contract (internally referencing the implementation contract and used by the `PluginSetupProcessor`)
+- a `PluginSetup` contract (internally referencing the implementation contract and used by the `PluginSetupProcessor`)
 - the Aragon App frontend / UI

 Each plugin has its own, unique ENS name and on-chain repository contract, the `PluginRepo`, in which different versions of the plugin are referenced.
 The names and address of the `PluginRepo` contracts are stored in the `PluginRepoRegistry`.
 Both contracts are described in the following.
 The `PluginSetupProcessor` contract taking care of installing, updating, and uninstalling is described in the context of [the plugin setup process](04-plugin-setup.md).

 <div class="center-column">